From the Streets of Twitter 🐦

 How did I get to manage 500+ Gen Z’s for Cowrywise? 🤔

 On the 3rd of April, 2021, I was bored and needed something to read.
-So I went to Cowrywise blog to read up some articles on personal finance, majorly on savings and investments.
-I enjoyed the articles so much I wrote a long thread reviewing the posts I read, sharing what I learnt.
+So I went to the Cowrywise blog to read some articles on personal finance, majorly on savings and investments.
+I enjoyed the articles so much that I wrote a long thread reviewing the posts I read and sharing what I learnt.

 Six days later, I received my first Twitter DM from Cowrywise.
 Little did I know this was going to be the first of many exchanges that would lead to my working at Cowrywise as a Community Manager.
 But back then, it was just an innocent message from Ope.
 The team had seen my Twitter thread, they wanted to appreciate me and my ‘commitment towards driving financial education and inclusion’.
 To do this, they wanted to send me some of their branded merch.
 And just like that, my talking stage with Ope from Cowrywise started.

 One month after our talking stage started, Cowrywise reached out again.
 This time around, they had already sent me their branded merch.
 I had worn it, taken pictures with it and even shared the stickers in my church.

 When they reached out again on the 12th of May, it was to hear my story.
 They wanted to ‘feature my story to inspire others and understand why I love the brand.’
 They wanted to know if this was something I was interested in.
 So I said yes.
 We had the interview and on the 17th of May, my story went up on Cowrywise blog as a testimonial.

 The next time I would speak with Cowrywise, was during my interview for the role of community manager.